uujeen/Nomad-VanillaJS/README.md

 >## const, let, var

 `const` can't be changed, `let` can be change, also you can use `var`, but nowadays we don't.
-Cuz we can't check it would be changed or not, if use var.
+Cuz `(hoisting)` we can't check it would be changed or not, if use var.
+<br> * Hoisting, It's feature of JS. wherever declartion of variable is, It's read first than code.

 >## true or false, null, undefined